anatollupacescu/supermarket/README.md

-# Kata01: Supermarket Pricing
+# README #

-The purpose of this project is to implement a platform that would allow adding items to a cart and then applying discounts on this cart.
+Supermarket app that allows adding items to a cart and then applying discounts on this cart.

-The questions like:
+### Feedback ###

+* The app does not cover this questions:

     does fractional money exist?
     when (if ever) does rounding take place?